Home

 Cascade already has real mechanics here.
 Authored evaluate and human_review stages can pause work mechanically.
 What's still missing is a first-class contract for scope drift, approval expiry, and why a consequential transition was allowed.

-The same gaps show up outside coding loops.
-We're testing real business workflows in Cascade, including a mountain property intelligence service where agents research, synthesize, and draft client deliverables.
-The first run surfaced artifacts collapsing across stages, approval gates that weren't mandatory enough, and mode confusion between validation runs and live operations.
-Different domain, same governance failures.
+We're also testing this outside coding loops.
+Cascade runs a mountain property intelligence service where agents research, synthesize, and draft client deliverables.
+First run: artifacts collapsed across stages, approval gates weren't mandatory enough, mode confusion between validation and live operations.
+Different domain, same failures.

 Agent writes code